SourdoughCollective/chartwolf/README.md

 2. semantic syntax
 3. quasi-WYSIWYG (in the way Markdown as a whole is quasi-WYSIWYG and XML is not).

+Most table syntaxes (e.g. most flavours of Markdown) choose 3 over 2 over 1, relying on editor plugins to simplify the editing process.
+Chartwolf prioritises 2 over 3, with some edge-case concessions to 1.
+Rather than try to reproduce the table's visual appearance, we borrow from markdown list syntax to create a simple, intuitive, and (usually) semantically meaningful markup.

+This syntax will not be appropriate for all table-creation use-cases.
+Aside from other issues, the semantic relationship gets lost with more columns.
+The formatting of graphviz nodes as tables, however, is an appropriate use-case, as these should have relatively few columns (and even rows).

+# Brief introduction to the syntax

+(See wiki for more detail.)

 # TODO

 - whitespace on RHS of nodes.
 (Maybe Linux-only?)